SqrtNegInf/SMARTS/README.md

 *  Clc1ccc(cc1)C(c2ccc(Cl)cc2)C(Cl)(Cl)Cl

-A SMARTS is an expression that looks for a match of a particular arrangement of atoms/bonds in that compound, here di-aryl ethane with any 3 halogens:
+A SMARTS is an expression that looks for a match of a particular arrangement of atoms/bonds in that compound, here di-aryl ethane with any 3 halogens (bromine, chlorine, flourine):

 * C(c)(c)C([Br,Cl,F])([Br,Cl,F])([Br,Cl,F])

-This matches DDT, but three other compounds:
+This matches DDT, but also three other compounds:

 * 2,2-DIPHENYL-1,1,1-TRICHLOROETHANE
 * 1,1,1-TRIFLUORO-2,2-DI(P-METHOXYPHENYL)ETHANE